dumitrache-adrian92/Generic_Vector_PCLP2-HW1/README.md

 - to remove an element found at a certain index: delete_at index
 - to print an element found at a certain index: find index
 - to print all elements: print
-- stop the program: quit
+- stop the program: exit